muratk3n/thirdwave/en/tweets/2020/week28c.md

 ---

-Wits lots of energy many things can become possible.
+With lots of energy many things can become possible.
 Desalination at mass scale?

 ---